adrialarmijo/CSC500/online-shopping-cart/README.md

 Example of print_item_cost() output:
 Bottled Water 10 @ $1 = $10

-Step 2: In the main section of your code, prompt the user for items and create objects of the ItemToPurchase class.
+Step 2: In the main section of your code, prompt the user for items and create8 objects of the ItemToPurchase class.

 Step 3: Add the costs of the two items together and output the total cost.